Greenport, Columbia County, New York

 Greenport is a town in Columbia County, New York, United States.
-The population was 4,165 at the 2010 census.
+The population was 4,473 at the 2020 census, up from 4,165 in the 2010.
 The town is on the western border of the county and surrounds the city of Hudson on three sides.
-US 9 passes through the town.
+It is the third largest municipality in southern Columbia County, after Claverack and Hudson.

 Olana State Historic Site is located in the southern part of the town.
 It was the former home of Hudson artist Frederic Edwin Church and is decorated in a Persian style.

 History

 The region was explored by Henry Hudson in 1609.
 The town was established in 1837 from part of the city of Hudson and was previously part of the town of Claverack.
 Greenport was the last town founded in the county.

 The Van Salsbergen House, built about 1700, was added to the National Register of Historic Places in 2010.
 Also listed are the Columbia Turnpike-West Tollhouse, Turtle House, and Henry (Hendrick) I. Van Rensselaer House.